jordanjoz1/android-localization-helper/README.md

 android-localization-helper --output ~/Desktop/to_translate
 ```

 And you can clean up your localized `strings.xml` files.
-This will remove strings that aren't in the default file and sort strings to match the default `strings.xml` order.
+This will remove strings that aren't in the default file and sort strings to match the default `strings.xml` order. **Warning:** *this will change your existing localized `strings.xml` files, so make sure you have a back-up in case of any unexpected changes*
 ```
 android-localization-helper --clean
 ```